 Caroline is a Legal Advisor for our secondment in-house services.
 Specialised in IT and Privacy law, Caroline is able to advise on complex legal issues with an international aspect.
 Being...Read more about Caroline

-At Legal ICT Caroline van Ekeren is part of the privacy team as Legal Advisor.
+At ICTRecht Caroline van Ekeren is part of the privacy team as Legal Advisor.
 Within this function she deals with various privacy and telecommunication issues.
 Caroline supports organizations in...Read more about Caroline

 With us, practice comes first